Philippians Book Study: What Governs Me in Seasons of Uncertainty—Self or the Gospel? (Philippians 1:12-20)

 Paul’s chains also strengthened the confidence of other believers.
 Instead of retreating, many became more bold to speak the word of God without fear—even if it meant suffering.
 Paul’s suffering did not weaken the church, but strengthened it instead.

 As more people spoke the word of God, Paul distinguished two kinds of preachers—those who preach Christ from envy, strife, and selfish ambition, and those who do so from goodwill and love.
 Some preached Christ out of selfish ambition, causing Paul affliction.
 Others did so out of love with sincerity—building God’s name, not theirs.
+Though their motives differed—whether in pretense or in truth, Paul focused on one thing: Christ was being proclaimed.

 Paul remained submitted to God’s will even in suffering.
 He fully entrusted his life to the Gospel, even when earthly deliverance was not certain, recognizing that God works through the prayers of the saints and the provision of the Spirit.
 His focus was not his condition but the progress of the Gospel and that Christ would be magnified in his life, and even in his death.

 • Am I viewing my circumstances through the lens of faith?
-Do I see them as opportunities for the Gospel?

 • In what ways am I strengthening others to do the same?